Rushii2426/LAB-2--Linear-Regression-for-House-Price-Predictons/README.md

-# LAB-2--Linear-Regression-for-House-Price-Predictons
+# Lab 2 - Linear Regression

-# Aim
+## Aim

 To develop a Linear Regression model for predicting house prices using a suitable dataset.

-# 1. Theory
-Linear Regression is a supervised machine learning algorithm used to predict a continuous numerical target variable from one or more input features.
-In simple linear regression, the relationship between the input and output is represented by a straight line: y = b₀ + b₁x
-For multiple linear regression, several input features are used: y = b₀ + b₁x₁ + b₂x₂ + ... + bx

-In this experiment, the notebook uses a house-price dataset and develops a multiple linear regression model using features such as average area income, average area house age, average number of rooms, average number of bedrooms, and area population.
-The model is trained using the training data and evaluated on test data using metrics such as Mean Squared Error (MSE), R-squared (R²), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
-The notebook also includes regularized linear models such as Ridge and Lasso and uses feature scaling for the regularized-model workflow.
-The final model can be used to predict the price of a new house from its feature values.

-# 2. Materials Used
-● Python / Google Colab
-● Jupyter Notebook (.ipynb)
-● Pandas
-● NumPy
-● Matplotlib
-● Seaborn
-● Scikit-learn
-● House-price dataset used in the notebook
-● GitHub for code submission

-# 3. Procedure

-1. Import the required Python libraries..

-2. Load the house-price dataset

-3. Inspect the dataset and its features.

-4. Select suitable input features and the target price variable.

-5. Split the data into training and testing sets.

-6. Train a Linear Regression model using the training data.

-7. Generate predictions for the test data.

-8. Evaluate the model using MSE, R2, MAE and RMSE.

-9. Visualize actual prices against predicted prices.

-10. Use the trained model to predict the price of a new house from user-provided feature values.

-11. Compare/inspect regularized models such as Ridge and Lasso where included in the notebook.

-12. Record the important outputs and observations.
+## Objective

+To analyze the USA Housing dataset and develop regression models for predicting house prices.

+## Dataset

+The practical uses the **USA Housing Dataset (****`USA_Housing.csv`****)**.

+The dataset contains information such as:

+- Average Area Income
+- Average Area House Age
+- Average Area Number of Rooms
+- Average Area Number of Bedrooms
+- Area Population
+- Price

+The **Price** column is used as the target variable.

+## Models Used

+- Simple Linear Regression
+- Multiple Linear Regression
+- Ridge Regression
+- Lasso Regression

+## Data Processing

+- Dataset was loaded using Pandas.
+- Dataset structure and statistical information were analyzed.
+- Missing values were checked.
+- Duplicate records were checked.
+- The `Address` column was removed.
+- Correlation between numerical features was analyzed.

+## Model Evaluation

+The regression models were evaluated using:

+- Mean Absolute Error (MAE)
+- Mean Squared Error (MSE)
+- Root Mean Squared Error (RMSE)
+- R² Score

+## Regularization

+Ridge and Lasso Regression were applied to study regularization techniques.

+GridSearchCV with 5-fold cross-validation was used to find suitable hyperparameter values.

+## Tools and Technologies

+- Python
+- Google Colab
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+## Files

+- `Lab2_Linear_Regression.ipynb` – Google Colab notebook containing the practical code.
+- `Dataset/USA_Housing.csv` – Dataset used for house price prediction.

+## Conclusion

+The USA Housing dataset was used to develop and evaluate different regression models for house price prediction.
+Simple Linear Regression, Multiple Linear Regression, Ridge Regression and Lasso Regression were implemented and evaluated using suitable performance metrics... rewrite properly gor github